SI 10K “Stars”

 1980 - 1990

 Beginning with the inaugural run in 1980, this decade nationwide was described as the “running era”.
-The Shelter Island 10K run founded by Cliff Clark, John Strode, and Jack Faith, thoughtfully combined the excitement of an elite field with the “everyday runner”.
+The Shelter Island 10K run founded by Cliff Clark, John Strode, and Jack Fath, thoughtfully combined the excitement of an elite field with the “everyday runner”.
 The beautiful course, enthusiastic, diverse participants and wonderful volunteers merged to produce an amazing event that not only highlighted our run but also assisted our charities, the Suffolk County Special Olympics and the SI 10K Community Run.
 Our inaugural winners were Justin Gubbins and Burke Koncelik.
 During the 1980’s, the Nike Shoe Company joined the South Ferry as a major sponsor (1984-1986).
 Ronzoni sponsored the pasta party and guests included Olympian Jeff Galloway who easily mingled with the crowd.

 The post-race party was held at the Shelter Island Country Club (Goat Hill), This was an enjoyable time to an athletes run.
 Runners World and The Runner were the only 2 national running magazines and both featured the SI 10K as one of the nations top road races